 - attendance by appointed councillors at meetings of outside bodies only if the functions of the outside body relates to the statutory functions of the council, and where remuneration is not made by the outside body to which the councillor has been appointed

 - attendance at training courses or briefing sessions provided by or through the council.

-(b) the cost of all text messages to UK landlines or UK mobile phones whilst within the UK
+- the cost of all text messages to UK landlines or UK mobile phones whilst within the UK and

-- reimbursement will be for installation costs of the equipment in the councillor’s own private vehicle and shall be subject to the submission of appropriate receipts
+- reimbursement will be made in respect of the costs of installation of the equipment in the councillor’s own private vehicle and shall be subject to the submission of appropriate receipts

-- maximum amount of reimbursement on each occasion is £250.00
+- the maximum amount of reimbursement on each occasion to be £250.00

 - view the schedule of meetings

 - access agendas, reports and minutes of council, committees and working group meetings and